Klipper3d/klipper/docs/Config_Reference.md

 #   define the stepper position in the chain and the total chain length.
 #   Position 1 corresponds to the stepper that connects to the MOSI signal.
 #   The default is to not use an SPI daisy chain.
+#external_clock_frequency: 12500000
+#   Configure only if an external clock oscillator is connected to the TMC
+#   driver clock input.
 #interpolate: True
 #   If true, enable step interpolation (the driver will internally
 #   step at a rate of 256 micro-steps).
 The default is True.